mixologee/tirvandor/homebrewery-files/blood-and-coin-homebrewery.md

 - Take evidence to Cassia Valen
 - She rewards you 75gp for recovery
 - Oleg arrested, you make enemy of merchant network (they see you as rat)
-- **Consequence:** +1 Reputation with honest merchants, -1 Reputation with grey market
+- **Consequence:** +1 Reputation with honest merchants, -1 Reputation with gray market
 - **Alignment:** Lawful, "do the right thing"

 **Option 3: Blackmail Oleg**